stenczelt/pkp-lego/project.rst

 Upload your report to `this shared Google Drive folder <https://drive.google.com/drive/folders/1pGE4Bnm-WuWdPsZBYDa7namHtbdc3hO1?usp=sharing>`_.

-The presentation will consist of 5 minutes of presentation (including a demo) and 2 minutes of Q&A.
+The presentation will consist of 5 minutes of presentation (including a live demo of your robot) and 2 minutes of Q&A.